 How to Create a Funeral Brochure

 If you have an idea of what to include in your sample brochure, you can freely make your own brochure designs, or avail of pre-made templates as well.
-You have the freedom to choose what design to use as long as it stays creative and elegant in a way that it signifies love and respect toward the deceased.
+You have the freedom to choose what model to use as long as it stays creative and elegant in a way that signifies love and respect toward the deceased.

 1. Base your Designs on your Loved One's Preference